 Reagan and Gorbachev held four summit meetings and agreed to the first-ever nuclear arms reduction treaty.
-They also began negotiations that led to the Strategic Arms Reduction Talks (START) in the 1990s, which reduced the two nations’ nuclear arsenals by 50 percent.
+They also began negotiations that led to the Strategic Arms Reduction Talks (START), which reduced the two nations’ nuclear arsenals by 50 percent.

 Middle East and North Africa

-On the day of his inauguration in January 1981, Iran released the last of the American embassy workers it had held hostage for 444 days.
+On Reagan’s inauguration day in January 1981, Iran released the last of the American embassy workers it had held hostage for 444 days.

 In April 1983, a suicide bomber blew up a van packed with explosives outside the US embassy in Beirut, Lebanon, killing seventeen Americans and forty-six other people.
 Six months later, a suicide bomber drove an explosives-laden truck into US Marine barracks in Beirut, killing 242 Marines stationed there as peacekeepers in support of the Lebanese government.
 President Reagan then withdrew US forces from Lebanon.

-In April 1986, there was a bombing at a Berlin club that killed or injured more than sixty American soldiers.
+In April 1986, a bombing at a Berlin club killed or injured more than sixty American soldiers.
 Libya was allegedly involved, so President Reagan authorized the bombing of ground targets in Libya.
-In a televised address to the nation, Reagan said, "When our citizens are attacked or abused anywhere in the world on the direct orders of hostile regimes, we will respond so long as I'm in this office."
+Reagan said, "When our citizens are attacked or abused anywhere in the world on the direct orders of hostile regimes, we will respond so long as I'm in this office."